-Attorney attendance of Ethics School: The Ethics School is not open to all attorneys.
-Rather, the attorneys attending are doing so as a condition of a diversion agreement or dismissal, or pursuant to an "I found the ethics staff to be professional, clear, and insightful in their presentation." order from the Presiding Disciplinary Judge or Supreme Court.
+Attorney attendance of Ethics School:

+"Very well put together.
+Very informative.
+I think it should be required for all at least every 5 years."
+The Ethics School is not open to all attorneys.
+Rather, the attorneys attending are doing so as a condition of a diversion agreement or dismissal, or pursuant to an order from the Presiding Disciplinary Judge or Supreme Court.
 The attorneys attending Ethics School are provided with suggested forms and case law.